nusco/narjillos/backlog.md

   Run analysis with --history to dump a CSV file of history.
   This should be good for analysis in a spreadsheet.

-+ Track average generations in history
-  The slope of the resulting graph is a nice indicator of evolution speed.
-  See Burtsev, "Measuring the Dynamics of Artificial Evolution".

 + Fail with explicit error if running ancestry analysis on a file without ancestry

 + Warning in case of conflicting command-line arguments of main apps